Dynamic Graphics

 Hi Rick,

 I live right next to the Dynamic Graphics building in Peoria, Illinois.
 I was just browsing the internet and came across your letter.
-I actually interviewed with that company right out of college, but I didn't get the job.
+I actually interviewed with that company right out of college, but didn't get the job.

 Letter Two